Description of the Program:

 Areas of Study

-The Behavioural neuroscience graduate program at Brock University reflects the multidisciplinary nature of the neurosciences.
-Behavioural neuroscience integrates concepts and methods from biology, chemistry, physiology, pharmacology, and psychology in the study of the neurological underpinnings of behaviour.
+The Behavioural & Cognitive Neuroscience graduate program at Brock University reflects the multidisciplinary nature of the neurosciences.
+Behavioural & cognitive neuroscience integrates concepts and methods from biology, chemistry, physiology, pharmacology, cognitive science, and psychology in the study of the neurological underpinnings of behaviour and cognition.
 The basic tenet of the field is that behaviour ultimately reflects brain function and that understanding brain function helps us to understand behaviour.
-Research in behavioural neuroscience may be on any of a number of levels of analysis, ranging from the single cell to the whole organism.
+Research in behavioural & cognitive neuroscience may be on any of a number of levels of analysis, ranging from the single cell to the whole organism.
 Individual students working in the field at Brock will usually specialize in a particular area, but they must also learn to appreciate the concepts and methods related to other issues and other levels of analysis.
-Research in behavioural neuroscience involves the use of a wide range of modern neuroanatomical, neurophysiological, and neuropharmacological techniques and behavioural measures in studies of humans and other animals.
+Research in behavioural & cognitive neuroscience involves the use of a wide range of modern neuroanatomical, neurophysiological, and neuropharmacological techniques and behavioural measures in studies of humans and other animals.

 |Goal of the Program: